 40 Weeks - an exciting time at a glance

-Our pregnancy calculator has now told you the expected date of delivery.
+Our Pregnancy Calculator has now told you the expected date of delivery.
 You are now facing an exciting time with many changes.
 We are sure you would like to know what to expect.
-The next 40 weeks or so will be a time of many appointments for you, first and foremost the antenatalexaminations.
-Therefore, below you will first find an overview of all the examinations that you will have in the next few months according to recommended maternity guidelines.
+The next 40 weeks or so will be a time of many appointments for you, first and foremost, the antenatal examinations.
+Therefore, you will below an overview of all the examinations that you will have in the next few months according to the recommended maternity guidelines.

 Preventive medical check-ups according to recommended maternity guidelines